speed1313/jax-llm/README.md

 This command generates a single text file.
 Currently, only 1000 books (9359840 Tokens) are used.

 > [!NOTE]
 > You can use any dataset for training by simply preparing a suitable txt file, without executing this command.
+For example, [Wikitext-JA's Featured Contents(1037109 Tokens)](http://www.lsta.media.kyoto-u.ac.jp/resource/data/wikitext-ja/Featured_Contents.txt) is a good choice.

 ###  Train the BPE (Byte Pair Encoding) tokenizer.
 Specify the path to the text file created in the previous step.
 This process takes approximately 20 seconds.